BSalita/Woundify/README.md

 | ImageEmotion | Pops stack and sends image to image analysis service.
 The response is pushed onto the stack.
 | ImageFaceAnnotate | Pops stack and sends image to image analysis service.
 The response is pushed onto the stack.
 | ImageFaceDetection | Pops stack and sends image to image analysis service.
 The response is pushed onto the stack.
+| ImageFocus | Pops stack and sends image to image analysis service.
+The response is pushed onto the stack.
 | ImageFood | Pops stack and sends image to image analysis service.
 The response is pushed onto the stack.
 | ImageGeneral | Pops stack and sends image to image analysis service.
 The response is pushed onto the stack.
 | ImageInsight | Pops stack and sends image to image analysis service.
 The response is pushed onto the stack.